tmet80/ELK-Project/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+The playbook file that has been copied is filebeat-config.yml; filebeat=config is copied into /etc/filebeat/filebeat.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+The hosts file is updated to ensure that the playbook runs on specific machines.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://52.242.76.186.5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._